SergeStinckwich/website/src/documents/public/DSLRob2012.html.md

 - domain-specific languages to express reactive behaviors, composition of behaviors, motion description languages (MDL),
 - domain-specific languages to express uncertainty, modelling of physical system, real-time constraints,
 - domain-specific languages to describe cooperative robotics and modular robotics systems,
-- tools support and frameworks for describing and manipulating DSLs for robotic systems,
+- tools support and frameworks for describing and manipulating DSLs, models and meta-models for robotic systems,
 - code generation and code transformation for robotics systems, variability in robotic systems,
+- meta-models to express robotic specific structures and best practices,
 - frameworks to combine DSLs in an uniform manner,
 - benchmarks to compare use of DSL vs general-purpose programming, and
 - programming languages in the context of robotic systems, visual languages for robots, languages to teach robotics.